Harold Blackburn: Wartime service

 Upon the outbreak of World War I Harold Blackburn joined the Royal Flying Corps, receiving his Certificate 'B’ (no. 214) from the Central Flying School at Upavon, Wiltshire, on 19 August 1914.
 He flew in combat in France during that year.
 In 1915 he assumed command of 'C’ Flight of No. 14 Squadron which was then under formation.
 The squadron commenced operations in the Sinai and Palestine campaign in November 1915, defending the Suez Canal from Turkish invasion.
 Blackburn received the Military Cross and also designed a bombsight which 2nd Lieutenant Cedric Waters Hill successfully used to destroy the water tank of the remote Turkish outpost at Bir el Hassana on 26 February 1916.
-Blackburn was given command of No. 22 (Reserve) Squadron in Egypt though he later saw further service in England and France, for which he received the Air Force Cross Blackburn achieved the rank of Lieutenant-Colonel and was mentioned in despatches several times, including a special commendation for his work in the Palestinian campaign from General Sir Archibald Murray.
+Blackburn was given command of No. 22 (Reserve) Squadron in Egypt though he later saw further service in England and France, for which he received the Air Force Cross Blackburn achieved the rank of Lieutenant-Colonel and was mentioned in dispatches several times, including a special commendation for his work in the Palestinian campaign from General Sir Archibald Murray.